k8s-at-home/library-charts/charts/stable/common/README.md

 #### Fixed

-- Fixed an issue where users weren't able to set custom ingress annotations
+- Fixed an issue where users weren't able to set custom ingress labels.

 ### [4.0.0]